apecloud/kubeblocks/docs/api_docs/kubeblocks-for-weaviate/manage-weaviate.md

     demo        ops-volume-expansion   VolumeExpansion   mycluster   Succeed   3/3        6m
     ```

-    If an error occurs to the vertical scaling operation, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.
+    If an error occurs, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.

 3. Check whether the corresponding cluster resources change.